How to Pay Fewer Taxes When Selling a Business in California

 Another frequent technique is the apportionment approach.
 This method determines the income generated in each state and taxes it accordingly.

 It’s critical to do your homework and select a strategy that will help you keep as much cash in your pocket as possible when you sell your firm.
-You may save money by utilizing deductions and state income tax techniques, which can help you reduce the tax you pay on the sale while keeping more money in your pockets.
+You can save money by utilizing deductions and state income tax strategies, which can help you reduce the tax you pay on the sale while keeping more money in your pocket.

 Final Take